InvadingOctopus/comedot/HowTo.md

 2. Choose `Instantiate Child Scene` from the context menu.

-3. Add components from `/Components/Control/` as children of the Entity node, like `OverheadControlComponent`
+3. Add components from `/Components/Control/` as children of the Entity node, such as `OverheadControlComponent.tscn`.

+4. Add `/Components/Physics/CharacterBodyComponent.tscn` as the last component in the Entity's tree.
+This component takes the velocity updates from other components and applies them to the `CharacterBody2D`.

-* 💡 Read the documentation comments in the scripts of each component to see how to use it.
+* 📖 Read the documentation comments in the scripts of each component to see how to use it.

-* ❕ If you add the `PlatformerControlComponent` then you should also add the `JumpControlComponent` and `/Components/Physics/GravityComponent`
+* ❕ If you use the `PlatformerPhysicsComponent` then you must also add the `PlatformerControlComponent` and `JumpControlComponent`.

 ## Add Combat